 KUAF, 88.9FM went on the air in 1973 as a 10-watt student radio station supervised by a faculty member in the Department of Journalism at the University of Arkansas.
 In 1985, a new, commercial station (carrier-current/cable) was built for students at the University of Arkansas and KUAF was changed to a professional public radio station featuring NPR news, classical music, jazz, folk, blues and other public radio programs like Car Talk and A Prairie Home Companion.

 In 2006, KUAF was the first station in the region to broadcast in HD and developed HD-2 and HD-3 stations which provided even more public service to the area.
 HD-2 features classical music 24 hours a day and HD-3 airs jazz with doses of locally produced music programs on the weekends.

 Owned by the University of Arkansas, KUAF was originally located on campus in a run-down, old house on Duncan Avenue and then in a university owned apartment complex.
 That complex was demolished in 2010 to make room for a new academic building.
 By December, 2009, KUAF staff had raised more than $2 million, bought property and built a state-of-the-art radio building off campus, close to the Fayetteville square.
 Located across the street from the Fayetteville Public Library, at 9 S. School Avenue, KUAF is at the center of the intellectual and artistic hub of northwest Arkansas.

 KUAF Mission Statement

-KUAF's mission is to be a broadcast leader serving our listening area with programs that challenge, entertain, educate and inform.
+KUAF's mission is to be a leader in public media, serving our audience with programs that challenge, entertain, educate and inform.